samsonajulor/osusu-api/README.md

 **Create Password METHOD:**
 This METHOD allows a user to create a password during the registration flow.

+**Send Reset Password OTP**
+This METHOD sends an otp to a registered user which can be used to reset the password

 **Reset Password METHOD:**
 This METHOD allows a user to reset their password if they have forgotten it.
-The user is able to enter their email address, and an OTP code is generated and sent to their email.
-If the code is valid, the user is able to set a new password.
+The user is able to enter their email address, and an OTP code sent from the send reset password otp.
+If the code is valid, this methods removes the previous password and the user can now create a new password.

 **Change Password METHOD:**
 This METHOD allows a logged-in user to change their password.
 The user is able to enter their current password and the new password they want to set.